jhwatrous/jhwatrous.github.io/books-and-courses.md

 {% capture TQI %}

-Published by [Cambridge University Press](https://www.cambridge.org/) in April 2018.
-This book is available for purchase through Cambridge University Press and other standard distribution channels.
-Please see the publisher's web page to order the book or to obtain further details on its publication.
-A manuscript of the book can be found below—it has been made available for personal use only and must not be sold or redistributed.
+This book published by [Cambridge University Press](https://www.cambridge.org/) in April 2018, and is available for purchase through the publisher and other standard distribution channels.
+A manuscript of the book can be found below — it has been made available for personal use only and must not be sold or redistributed.

 Errata [[pdf]]({{ '/TQI.errata.pdf' | relative_url }})